-TAPP 2 faucet water filters with 5-stage filtering have been designed to filter 100+ substances that can be found in tap water.
+EcoPro and EcoPro Compact faucet water filters by TAPP water with 5-stage filtering have been designed to filter 100+ substances found in tap water.
 In this article we will specify all of them including the source of the claims.
 The list has been divided in 2 categories.

-- TAPP 2 Specific testing – Covers all substances that TAPP Water has confirmed that TAPP 2 filters through our own independent lab testing
+- TAPP Water Specific testing – Covers all substances that TAPP Water has confirmed that EcoPro and EcoPro Compact filters through our own independent lab testing

 - Activated Carbon / Carbon Block general testing – Covers all substances filtered / adsorbed by activated carbon according to research by EPA, CDC and other publicly available research on.